Blossom End Rot (BER) is a common physiological plant disorder.

 - Take your time to pick the fertilizer.
 Choose ones low in nitrogen and a high percentage of phosphorus.
 Such fertilizers ensure to reduce the chances of BER.

 - Make sure your plants enjoy a consistent level of moisture in the soil during the growing seasons.
-Use soaker hoses to irrigate the vegetable garden.
+Use a soaker hose to irrigate the vegetable garden.
+More on soaker hoses.

 - It is advisable to use well-drained soil.
 We like growing in raised beds to better control soil quality.